proc7ts/data-seep/README.md

 });
 ```

 The pattern relies on variable scoping rules.
-In particular, the data _inflow_ into outer scope _seep through_ other
+In particular, the data _inflow_ into outer scope _seeps through_ other
 data _faucets_ to inner scopes.

 A data _faucet_ function implementing this pattern accepts an asynchronous _sink_ function as its last argument.
-The _sink_ accepts an _inflow_ value as its argument.
-The _inflow_ value exists while the _sink_ processing it.
+A _sink_ function accepts an _inflow_ value as its only argument.
+The _inflow_ value exists while the _sink_ processing
+it.
 After that, the value is no longer valid.

 **Implementing this pattern does not require the knowledge or use of any third-party libraries or APIs**.
 However,
 in more complicated scenarios the tools provided by this package may be of help.